ghgindex/ghgi/grammar.md

 * QUAL: amount qualifier (e.g. 4-pound)
 * NAME: name
 * DIR: directive (e.g. chopped)
-* CTX: context ("for the garnish", "packed in olive oil")
+* CTX: context ("for the garnish", "packed in olive oil", "sliced across the grain")
 * OTH: other

 Can DIR and CTX be the same thing?
 The only case I can see for separating them is that certain directives might affect how we interpret the density, e.g. chopped onion vs pureed.

 An amount can include a qualifier, e.g. "1 (5- to 6-ounce) can" means the QTY is 1, the unit is "can", and the qualifier is 5.5 ounces.

 At minimum, an Ingredient must include an amount and a name.
+In some cases, the amount will be implicit, e.g. "salt and pepper", or "apple".

 ## Ingredient Structures